 - meglitinides, which stimulate the pancreas to release more insulin

-Many patients find that lifestyle changes can help them manage their diabetes.
+Many find that lifestyle changes can help them manage their diabetes.
 Lifestyle changes include:

 - avoiding smoking cigarettes